Updated: Mar 1

 There are countless other reasons why donors don’t “renew” their gifts with you.
 However, most of them revolve around human connection or simple tasks.
 Every nonprofit leader needs to know their organization’s donor retention rate and be making strides to improve it.
 Start measuring your retention rate if you’re not.
 Then, focus on the efforts that will boost that rate significantly.
 Sustainable organizations get it, hopefully yours will too!

-David J. Fry, MPS,CDT is Founder/CEO of Effective Advancement Strategies in Greensburg and author of Purpose in the Darkness, He consults with businesses and nonprofits throughout Indiana.
+David J. Fry, MPS,CDT is Founder/CEO of Effective Advancement Strategies in Greensburg and author of Build a Nonprofit Castle and Purpose in the Darkness.
+He consults with businesses and nonprofits throughout Indiana.
 He may be contacted at firstname.lastname@example.org